vegaprotocol/specs/protocol/0001-MKTF-market_framework.md

 Products will be of two types:

 - **Built-ins:** products that are hard coded as part of Vega (built in futures and then options will be our first products).
-- **Smart Products:** products that are defined in Vega's Smart Product language (future functionality, not part of Nicenet or the first Testnet or Mainnet releases.)
+- **Smart Products:** products that are defined in Vega's Smart Product language (future functionality)

 Product lifecycle events:

 - **Cash/asset flows:** these are consumed by the settlement engine and describe a movement of a number of some asset from (-ve value) or to (+ve value) the holder of a (long position), with the size of the flow specify the quantity of the asset per unit of long volume.
-- **Trading Terminated:** this event moves a market to 'Trading Terminated' state, means that further trading is not possible (see [market lifecycle spec](./0043-market-lifecycle.md)).
+- **Trading Terminated:** this event moves a market to 'Trading Terminated' state, means that further trading is not possible (see [market lifecycle spec](./0043-MKTL-market_lifecycle.md)).
-- **Settlement:** this event triggers final settlement of positions and release of margin, e.g. once settlement data is received from a data source/oracle and final settlement cashflows are calculated (see [market lifecycle spec](./0043-market-lifecycle.md)).
+- **Settlement:** this event triggers final settlement of positions and release of margin, e.g. once settlement data is received from a data source/oracle and final settlement cashflows are calculated (see [market lifecycle spec](../protocol/0043-MKTL-market_lifecycle.md)).

 Products must expose certain data to Vega WHEN they are instantiated as an instrument by providing parameters:
 - **Settlement assets:** one or more assets that can be involved in settlement